learn-co-students/SENG-LIVE-103122-Phase-1-JS/02_DOM_Manipulation/Readme.md

 - Demo querySelector:
     - Create a function that sets the text content of the header to the bookstore name.

-- Demo querySelectorAll:
+- Demo getElementById:
     - Create a function that grabs all the divs from the footer.
-Render the bookstore name,, address, and hours
+Render the bookstore name, address, and hours
 - Demo createElement
     - Iterate through bookdata.inventory (an array of book objects).
 For every object in the array create an `<li>`, `<h3>` , 2 `<p>` tags, and an `<img>` element.
     - Add a book title to the h3 text content, the author and price to the ptags